FreeClimb is capable of handling both inbound and outbound calls.

 You can also make outbound calls using the PerCL OutDial command.
 This command tells FreeClimb to send a request to the callConnectUrl attribute specified by the OutDial command.
 For more information on the webhooks related to OutDial, see Calls.

 Please note that international calling is disabled by default.
-If you would like to enable international calling, please contact Support.
+If you would like to enable international calling, please contact support.

 You can use FreeClimb’s inbound and outbound calling features independently of one another, but you can also use them together to meet your specific telephonic needs.
-For more information on connecting calls, see the Conferences Overview.
+For more information on connecting calls, see the Conferences resource.

 For example, you might use inbound calls to allow customers to call in and make a payment.

-Outbound calls, however, can assist you with things like campaigns.
+However, outbound calls can assist you with things like campaigns.
 If you have a phone list and you want to reach your users with a pre-recorded message, you can do so with outbound dialing.

 Finally, FreeClimb can combine both inbound and outbound calls.
 For example, you can have someone call in to FreeClimb, and FreeClimb will place an outbound call to a second party.
 FreeClimb then connects the first party with the second party so they can speak to each other.